-(1) Each department/unit shall have one such committee, elected by the faculty according to the process defined in the bylaws of the department/unit, which is charged with the responsibility of reviewing the records of all prospective candidates for promotion in that department/unit and recommending action on the nomination of each candidate.
-A faculty member on such a committee or among the tenured faculty shall not be allowed to designate someone else to cast a vote on their behalf (i.e. proxy).
+(h) The promotion binder shall be reviewed by a faculty committee that is elected by the faculty according to the process defined in the bylaws of the department/unit.
+The committee is charged with the responsibility for reviewing the binders of prospective candidates for promotion in that department/unit and for making recommendations by secret ballot on the promotions.

+(1) A faculty member on such a committee or among the tenured faculty shall not be allowed to designate someone else to cast a vote on their behalf (i.e. proxy).
 A faculty member may remotely cast a vote, either verbally or in writing, unless prohibited by a department/unit's bylaws.
 If a department/unit has fewer than 10 faculty members, and the bylaws of the department/unit do not provide for a faculty committee for review of promotions, the faculty of the department/unit shall be combined with similarly situated department/units determined by the President or designee to elect a joint faculty committee.